toaderflorin/florintoader/_posts/2017-08-10-qm-introduction.markdown

 The reason this is **extremely strange** is because we are sending electrons through **one by one**.
 So what exactly interferes with what?
 Is half of the electron going through one slit and half of it through the other?

-*Moreover, if we place a detector at one of the slits, the interference pattern is doing to dissappear!
+*Moreover, if we place a detector at one of the slits, the interference pattern is doing to disappear!
 It's really weird!*

 According to the Copenhagen interpretation of quantum mechanics, we can never deterministically predict what a particle will do, we can only predict the probability of it doing something in the form of a *probability wave spreading through space*.
 For the mathematically minded, we're talking about a field of complex numbers that permeates all space.
 This means we have a *phase* and an *amplitude* for each point in space.
 Here's what a complex number looks like: